Adetutu777/Adetutu777/README.md

-# Hi there, I am Adetutu 👋
+# Hello, I am Adetutu 👋

-I am a meticulous web developer with BSc. degree in computer science and skills in frontend development, product management & technical writing.
-I am a firm believer in the mobile-first approach
+Welcome to my GitHub profile!
+I'm a meticulous and versatile professional, armed with a BSc. degree in computer science.
+My expertise lies in frontend development, product management, blockchain development and technical writing.
+I firmly believe in adopting a mobile-first approach to deliver exceptional user experiences.

-I enjoy learning new things and using them to create new ideas.
-When am not coding you can find me listening to music, reading, writing, Hanging out with friends & family.
+I have a passion for continuous learning and leveraging new technologies to fuel my creativity.
+During my leisure time, you'll often find me immersed in music, engaging in captivating reads, honing my writing skills, or enjoying quality time with my cherished friends and family.

+Here's a glimpse into my current endeavors:

-- 🌱 I’m currently working with Vue.js, Nuxtjs, also learning React & Solidity
+🌱 Presently, I'm actively working with Vue.js and Nuxt.js, while also expanding my knowledge in React and Solidity.
+Additionally, I contribute my skills as a technical product manager, fostering the successful development and launch of cutting-edge products.
+Feel free to explore my repositories and connect with me.
+Let's collaborate and build amazing things together!

 <!--